-Cleaning your home is a must, but if you’re doing it wrong you’re wasting time, and money for that matter…
+Cleaning your home is something we’ve all been doing religiously lately, but if you’re doing it wrong you’re wasting time, and money for that matter…

 Read more: 20 Cleaning hacks you never knew you needed

 How many of these bad cleaning habits do you need to break now?

 The keyword here is “filing”.
 Paper clutter is one of those things that we see in most homes, regardless of the increase of online banking and billing.
 For some reason, unopened marketing mail, pamphlets, retail slips and magazines end up on the same pile in your home, right?
 Well we say no more!

 Get a proper filing system in place, organise important documents and recycle the rest.
 Our best tip for staying on top of paper clutter is to file your papers as soon as you get them.

 Read more: Try the KonMari method to organize your home

 Cleaning products (like laundry detergent and dishwashing liquid) should be used sparingly.
 Too much of a good thing, in this case, is no good.
 Using more than necessary will mean you spend more money on products and more time rinsing off soap and detergents (and using precious water we might add).